A shinkansen train from Kyoto bound for Tokyo

 By Plane

-Low cost airlines like Peach and Jetstar run extremely cheap services between Osaka’s Kansai Airport and Narita Airport in Tokyo.
-A flight lasting just 1 hour and 30 minutes can cost as little as 3990 yen (before tax).
-However, when you include the time and cost of getting from Kyoto to Kansai Airport, and then from Narita Airport to your final destination in Tokyo, it may be just as easy to take the shinkansen.
+If low cost airlines like Peach and Jetstar show a suitable flight between Osaka’s Kansai Airport and Narita Airport in Tokyo, the airfare can look inexpensive.
+However, you should check the airline schedules, baggage fees and airport access costs before planning around this option.
+When you include the time and cost of getting from Kyoto to Kansai Airport, and then from Narita Airport to your final destination in Tokyo, it may be just as easy to take the shinkansen.

 By Car

 It is possible to drive from Kyoto to Tokyo via the Chuo Expressway or the Tomei Expressway.
 This will take 5 or 6 hours depending on traffic.
-However, when you factor in expressway toll fees of around 10000 yen this does not seem cost effective.
-To find out more about routes and toll fees check the Central Nippon Expressway Company’s website.
+However, when you factor in expressway tolls, fuel, rental-car drop-off charges and parking, this does not seem cost effective for most visitors.
+To check routes and toll fees, use the NEXCO route and toll search.